lucidrains/simple-hierarchical-transformer/README.md

 - [ ] figure out if attention can be shared across hierarchies
 - [ ] do a clean wandb report showing 2x compression without much loss for character level enwik8
 - [ ] allow for some layers to only rely on token shift, no attention
+- [ ] try a self attention based compressor for hierarchies 4 or above

 ## Citations